Pho3nyxX/todo-app/README.md

 # Todo App

-A simple React Todo List application to manage daily tasks.
+A simple React Todo application to manage tasks.
 This app allows users to add, edit, delete, complete, and filter tasks, with data persisted in localStorage.

 <img src="./src/assets/all.png" alt="Todo App" width="400" height="400" />